alexandretrieste/Cert/README.md

 ### 📆 Entrega

-Esse desafio deve ser entregue a partir do github, envie o link do repositório que você fez suas alterações.
+Esse desafio deve ser entregue a partir do github, enviar o link do repositório que você fez suas alterações.

 ### Licença
 <a href="https://pt.wikipedia.org/wiki/Licen%C3%A7a_MIT#:~:text=A%20licen%C3%A7a%20MIT%2C%20tamb%C3%A9m%20chamada,livre%20quanto%20em%20software%20propriet%C3%A1rio.">🔗 MIT</a>